andreifecioru/cookiecutter/README.md

 # cookiecutter
-Cookiecutter templates for various tyeps of projects.
+Cookiecutter templates for various types of projects.